ATPLab-LUMS/Wave-GMS/README.md

-# Wavelet-guided Generative Medical Segmentation (ICASSP 2026)
+# Wavelet-guided Generative Medical Segmentation

 This is the official repository of **Wave-GMS**, a wavelet-enhanced extension of Generative Medical Segmentation (GMS).